dgajda23/word-gen/README.md

     })
 (This is also included in the example.js file)

-The program will use this word_length value and send a response through an express post method.
+To receive data: The program will use this word_length value and send a response through an express post method.
 To access this response the application must use
 .then as per the standards for using fetch.
 Here is an example:
 .then(response => response.json())
         .then(data => {